oceansen/debtguardian/README.md

 >python3 main.py GitHub-Repo-Address

-GitHub Repo example is https://github.com/Tripletex/tripletex-api2.git
+An example of a GitHub Repo  is https://github.com/Tripletex/tripletex-api2.git

 Command to resume detection of technical and security debts if stopped midway